 Systemic constellations had let me experience through physical movement the deeper dynamics that governed my life

 Since then I have also experienced constellations on an organisational level.
 Participating in a massive constellation for the Findhorn Foundation, I experienced the various forces at play in the organisation.
 Waves of emotion, sensation and mental images came up in me and the other members of the group.
 As it was going on, I had a felt sense of my place in the bigger whole.
 I also saw how each individual within that bigger group experienced the changes we were going through very differently.
 Some felt enthusiasm and eagerness, others felt resistance and sadness.
-Being present with the collective personality of the community made sense to me of a change process that at other times had felt incoherent and confusing.
+As I participated in the constellation, I witnessed something beyond individual reactions.
+I saw how each of these contributed to a larger pattern.
+I related to people’s sense of being stuck in a certain reaction.
+However, I also perceived the part they were playing in the bigger group identity.

 I could have sat through the world’s most dynamic powerpoint presentation illustrating how group dynamics work and I wouldn’t have retained a fraction of what that experience gave me.

-Systemic constellations bring the real issues to light.
-Master constellator Doris Fischer says “With the help of the constellation work you can go deeper into an unconscious field and find out where you are unsuccessfully bound in entanglements.
+Master constellator Doris Fischer notes that “With the help of the constellation work you can go deeper into an unconscious field and find out where you are unsuccessfully bound in entanglements.
 You must first discover them to solve them.”

 In a mysterious way constellations allow us to embody the most relevant elements within the situation.
 (I could refer here to quantum physics or various spiritual traditions, but that would digress too far for this post.)
 This means that they directly affect us on the level we need change on.
 It also explains why they easily handled a problem that seemed intractable to me.
 I had been trying to think my way through something that needed to be felt and engaged with spiritually.
 As soon as I partnered with the larger energetic system I am a part of, it helped me with the needed answers.